roushjac/corteva-code-challenge/README.md

 ## Step 2 - Ingest data

-This one is made simple with the help of a utility script.
+This one is made simple for the user with the help of a utility script.
 It will populate the weather and yield tables using the provided flat files and SQLAlchemy data models defined in our app.

 ```
 cd utils